 ‘Orwellian’: EU’s push to mass scan private messages on WhatsApp, Signal

-EU member states to vote on controversial proposal to scan encrypted messaging services for child sex abuse material.
+EU member states to vote on controversial Chat Control 2 proposals to scan communications for child sex abuse material.

 The European Union is considering controversial proposals to mass scan private communications on encrypted messaging apps for child sex abuse material.